axtan/FlightSurety/README.md

 ## Dapp

-Dapp permits check the operational status of the contract, buy insurances of 10 flights of 2 airlines, check the status of the flight requesting Oracles, check user balance and withdraw.
+Dapp permits check the operational status of the contract, buy insurances of 10 flights of 2 airlines (each passenger can buy insurances of the same flight until reach 1 ether of inversion), check the status of the flight requesting Oracles, check user balance and withdraw.

 ## Resources